dh-epfl-students/dhlab-cultural-weaponisation-ukraine-benchmark/README.md

  'Mzajac']
 ```

-#### Block Info

-In this top 10, no user are blocked.
-Those users seem to be WP large contributors that are mostly not weaponsing and don't focus only on Ukraine / Russia article.

 #### Proportion regarding Ur/Ru articles

 I used a small and large sets of ukraine/russia related keywords in order to filter articles that are related to Ur / Ru.